wanghaisheng/tiktoka-studio-uploader/README.md

-**Update 2023-08-25**
+**Update 2023-08-30**

-1. add test-youtube-windows.sh to help tiktokers
+1. add undetected-playwright support to use as embed anti-detect browser

-2. add test-tiktok-manual-sessionId.sh to help youtubers

-3. examples\save-tiktok-sessionId.py to auto export sessionid

-4. examples\save-youtube-Cookie.py to auto export youtube cookie files
+2. add very its you and insecure browser detection during sigin in

+3. add youtube models for later gui development

+4. change previous camel variable in youtube upload to underscore

+5. fix other issues

 ## USAGE